hparmar02/rest-project/readme.md

-#Spring Boot "RestAPI" Example Project with in memory H2 database.
+#Spring Boot "RestAPI" Example Project with in memory H2 database

 ##How to Run
 This application is packaged as a jar which has Jetty embedded.
 No installation necessary.
 You run it using the java -jar command.